HIMK322/sk-Management-System-with-Notifications/README.md

    - Preserves referential integrity in the database
    - Enables "trash bin" functionality for administrative users

-### Redis Caching and Rate Limiting
+### Redis Caching and Rate Limiting (Production)

-The application implements Redis for two primary purposes:
+In production, the application implements Redis for two primary purposes:

 1. **Performance Optimization with Caching**:
    - Frequently accessed data like pending tasks and user-specific tasks are cached in Redis